Skip to main content

 Application

-• Starting this year, the application will require individuals to apply.
-They will provide relevant personal information and the monthly amounts of their student loan information, uploading matching loan documentation for verification.
-Districts will use the system to supply employment details necessary to complete the eligibility confirmation.
-More information on application instructions will be made available to the public on the main page of the Student Loan Repayment Program
+• In FY25, the application required individuals to apply.
+They provided relevant personal information and the monthly amounts of their student loan information, uploading matching loan documentation for verification.
+Districts used the system to supply employment details necessary to complete the eligibility confirmation.
+Application instructions and eligibility requirements were made available to the public on the main page of the Student Loan Repayment Program.

-• Yes, it is allowed under statute (MCL 388.1627k).
-Remember, the Student Loan Repayment Program is available to any school employee who works directly with pre-K to grade 12 students for 50% or more of their working time (per examples listed in MCL 388.1627k).
-As a reminder, any third party who completes an application on behalf of an individual applicant must be accurate and submitted by the deadline in order to be processed.
+• Yes, this was allowed under the FY25 statute (MCL 388.1627k).
+The Student Loan Repayment Program was available to any school employee who works directly with pre-K to grade 12 students for 50% or more of their working time (per examples listed in MCL 388.1627k).
+As a reminder, any third party who completed an application on behalf of an individual applicant made assurances that the information provided was accurate and submitted by the deadline in order to be processed.

 • No. MCL 388.1627k states that eligible district staff members will remain eligible for other student loans when receiving funds under this program.

-• The application will allow an individual to report the exact amount of their loan payments as far back as October 1, 2024.
-Applicants must ensure that all documentation uploaded with the application will verify that these payments have been made.
-Note they will also include the expected amounts of monthly payments between the time of application and September 30, 2025.
+• The application allowed an individual to report the exact amount of their loan payments as far back as October 1, 2024.
+Applicants were required to ensure that all documentation uploaded with the application verified that these payments had been made.
+Note they were also required to include the expected amounts of monthly payments between the time of application and September 30, 2025.

-• No—funds will be distributed to districts, who will provide payments to eligible participants.
+• No—funds are distributed to districts, who will provide payments to eligible participants.

 Eligibility